 the provider’s records revealed that one or more members quoted the same TFN.
 The provider has established which of those member it belongs to and has concluded it is invalid for the remaining member(s).

 There may be circumstances where the validity of a TFN is being investigated but the provider has not reached a conclusion regarding its validity when the TBAR is prepared and lodged.
 In these circumstances the TFN quoted should be reported.
-When a conclusion is reached and if it is established that a member’s TFN is invalid, a cancelled TBAM record will be required followed by a TBAM record with the correct TFN or zero-filled and properly reflect the fact that the TFN held at that time of lodgment was invalid.
+When a conclusion is reached and if it is established that a member’s TFN is invalid, a cancelled TBAM record may be required followed by a TBAM record with the correct TFN or zero-filled and properly reflect the fact that the TFN held at that time of lodgment was invalid.
+The ATO will contact the provider if the provider is required to relodge a record where the ATO has identified that the TFN provided does not match the individual within the same record.

+If a member’s TFN is updated by the ATO then the provider will not be required to cancel a previously lodged TBAM record that used a TFN that was valid at the time of lodgment.
+All future lodgements for the member will use the updated TFN in the TBAM record.

 Numbers cannot be reported at this field that are not valid TFNs and do not meet the TFN algorithm.